sunilaryal/sunilaryal.github.io/_pages/service.md

 -----------------
 * Treasurer - IEEE Computer Intelligence Society Victoria Chapter (2018-)
 * Member - Course Leadership Team, Master of IT, Deakin University, School of IT (2019-)
-* Member - Marketing and Student Experience Committee, Deakin University, School of IT (2019-)
+* Member - School Marketing and Student Experience Committee, Deakin University, School of IT (2019-)
-* ECR Representative - Federation University, School of Science, Engineering and IT Research Committee(2018-2019)
+* ECR Representative - School Research Committee, Federation University, School of Science, Engineering and IT(2018-2019)